Robert Maloney (doctor): Career

 Maloney published extensively on LASIK and its complications.
 He was the first to publish a large case series on dry eye after LASIK.
 He published the first case series on epithelial ingrowth and described its pathophysiology.
 He named and described the syndromes of diffuse lamellar keratitis, central toxic keratopathy, and interface fluid syndrome.
 Maloney described the flap complications of LASIK, including a rotated free cap after LASIK.
 In each of these cases, he outlined how to avoid or manage the complication.

 He also researched other methods for correcting vision.
 He was a principal investigator for twenty FDA clinical trials, including phakic IOLs, conductive keratoplasty, wavefront-guided LASIK, two corneal inlays, and the light-adjustable intraocular lens (IOL).
 He published the first multicenter trial using the excimer laser to treat corneal abnormalities.
 He showed that LASIK was safe in patients with well-controlled autoimmune diseases.

 In addition to clinical research, Maloney played a central role in developing light-adjustable intraocular lenses, cofounding RxSight (NASDAQ: RXST), and serving as its chief medical officer and interim CEO.

 Maloney has published 68 peer-reviewed scientific articles and delivered more than 400 lectures.
-He holds eight patents, including two on the light-adjustable lens.
-According to Scopus, he has been cited 107 times (accessed March 8, 2025).
+He holds eleven patents, including two on the light-adjustable lens.
+According to Scopus, he has an h-index of 35 (accessed June 23, 2026).
 Maloney underwent successful LASIK surgery himself in 1996, achieving his life goal of being free of glasses.